 From 1980 until her appointment in 1997, Judge Hall was first an Associate, and then named Partner (1982), in the Law Firm of Robinson & Cole in its Hartford office, where she concentrated her practice in Civil Litigation.
 Prior to 1980, she served in the United States Department of Justice Antitrust Division from 1975-80, except for a period in 1979 as a Special Assistant United States Attorney in the Eastern District of Virginia.
 After graduation from law school, she was associated with the firm of Hale & Dorr in Boston from 1973-75.

-Active in both the Federal Bar Council and the Connecticut Bar Association, she served as Chair of the Federal Bar Council from 1995-97.
-Judge Hall has also served as Trustee of Mount Holyoke College, and as President of the Alumnae Association of Mount Holyoke College.
+Active in both the Federal Bar Council and the Connecticut Bar Association, Judge Hall served as Chair of the Federal Bar Council from 1995-97.
+She has also served as Trustee of Mount Holyoke College, and as President of the Alumnae Association of Mount Holyoke College.
 Judge Hall currently serves as a Director of the Connecticut Bar Foundation.